-All officers of the company must be fit and proper persons to be officers of a licensee company by reason of personal character and financial position.
-Each officer of the company must consent to a criminal history check so we can ask New Zealand Police for information.
-This consent is included in the application pack.
+All officers of the company must be proper persons to be officers of a licensee company by reason of personal character and financial position.
+Each officer of the company must consent to a conviction history check so we can ask New Zealand Police Vetting Service for information.
+This consent form is included in the application pack.

 You pay a one-off application fee when you apply for a licence.
 You also pay annual levies.
 You can pay by credit card (we accept Visa or MasterCard) or internet banking.
 You’ll be prompted to pay your fee and levies as part of your application.

 There are a number of steps before we can approve your application.

 We’ll advertise your application details on our website for 14 days.
 During this period, anyone can object to your application.
 We'll let you know if there is an objection and will invite you to respond.
 We’ll then consider the objection and your response.
 This may take up to 2 months.

 If there are no objections, we then need to wait for the results of your criminal history check.
 This can take up to 28 days.

 - write to tell you why

 - tell you about your right to have the decision reviewed

 - refund your levies but not your application fee.

 A lawyer or conveyancer may carry out real estate agency work but in respect of the sale or other disposal of any land or business is not entitled to be remunerated for that work by commission in addition to or instead of the professional charges of that lawyer or conveyancing practitioner.